 - To provide services in the common interest of the Members of the Grouping.

-Within the limits laid down by the EC Regulation, the Grouping shall also be able to carry out any action useful or necessary for the fulfillment of these objects.
-The Grouping’s focus will be primarily at the level of the European Union and secondarily at the international level.
+Within the limits laid down by the EC Regulation, the Grouping shall also be able to carry out any action useful or necessary for the fulfilment of these objects.
+The Grouping's focus will be primarily at the level of the European Union and secondarily at the international level.
 On issues that have only local or national significance, EuroISPA may act only after consultation with the Member from that country, should there be such a Member.